abaridodo/abaridodo.github.io/writings/art_of_lifelong_learning.md

 # The Art of Lifelong Learning & Technology Watch

+> "Any fool can know.
+The point is to understand."
+> ― Albert Einstein

 As engineers, lifelong learning is not optional—it is the foundation of our relevance in a fast-moving technological world.
 Over time, I’ve realized that **learning itself is a skill**: the better we master it, the more effective our growth becomes.

 My strategy is built on a **four-phase cycle**: *Explore → Deep Dive → Apply → Reflect & Share*.